 - o Wrinkles in upper wing skins; - Cracking of the upper wing skins.
-Pay particular attention to any wrinkles, the radius between stiffeners at Wing Station (WSTA) 150 (under fuel tank covers), and unreinforced access holes;

-- o Smoking rivets at the rib near the inboard aileron hinge (WSTA 162); - o Missing fastener hardware, particularly for attachment of the tips; - Excessive looseness of attachments of the tip extension to the wing and wing tip to wing extension when pushing up and down on the tip; - O Any signs of distress along both front and rear spars; and - o Unusual repairs to the upper skins, particularly in the area of WSTA 150-162.
+Pay particular attention to any wrinkles, the radius between stiffeners at Wing Station (WSTA) 150 (under fuel tank covers), and unreinforced access holes: - o Smoking rivets at the rib near the inboard aileron hinge (WSTA 162); - o Missing fastener hardware, particularly for attachment of the tips; - Excessive looseness of attachments of the tip extension to the wing and wing tip to wing extension when pushing up and down on the tip; - Any signs of distress along both front and rear spars, particularly in the area around WSTA 177; - o Unusual repairs to the upper skins, particularly in the area of WSTA 150-162, and - o Inter-rivet buckling of the stringers attached to the upper surface skin, outboard of the fuel tank access covers.